MicrosoftDocs/learn/learn-pr/azure/threat-response-sentinel-playbooks/includes/3-playbook-overview.md

 With the ability to respond to incidents automatically, you can automate some of your security operations and make your Service Organization Controls (SOC) more productive.

-For example, to address Contoso's concerns, you can develop a workflow with defined steps that can block a suspicious user name from accessing resources from a non-secure IP address.
+For example, to address Contoso's concerns, you can develop a workflow with defined steps that can block a suspicious username from accessing resources from a non-secure IP address.
 Alternatively, you can configure the playbook to perform a simple operation such as notifying the SecOps team about a high-level security alert.

 ## Azure Logic Apps